lahmatiy/es6-promise-polyfill/README.md

 It passes both [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests) and [rsvp.js test suite](https://github.com/jakearchibald/es6-promise/tree/master/test).
 And as small as 2,6KB min (or 1KB min+gzip).

 The polyfill uses `setImmediate` if available, or fallback to use `setTimeout`.
-Use [setImmediate polyfill](https://github.com/YuzuJS/setImmediate) by @YuzuJS to rich better performance.
+Use [setImmediate polyfill](https://github.com/YuzuJS/setImmediate) by @YuzuJS to reach better performance.

 ## How to use